Particle.news

 Overview

-• Thomas said an MRI revealed a disc and nerve issue that had caused months of nagging hip pain, prompting Thursday’s procedure at the Hospital for Special Surgery.
+• Thomas said an MRI found a disc problem after months of nagging hip symptoms, prompting Thursday’s microdiscectomy at the Hospital for Special Surgery in New York, and he has been released.

-• Doctors reported the surgery went as planned, and he was discharged with minor rehabilitation expected to begin in about three weeks.
+• Doctors told Thomas the operation went as planned, with minor rehabilitation expected to begin in about three weeks, and he noted he will take recovery slowly even if golf activities are possible sooner.